A history of quantum control

 How is Q-CTRL advancing the field of quantum control?

 Q-CTRL specializes in advancing the field of quantum control in order to deliver new or enhanced performance in quantum hardware.
 What types?
-Everything from quantum sensors in defense and aerospace to quantum computers constructed from every candidate technology; superconducting circuits, Silicon devices, and trapped atoms and ions.
+Everything from quantum sensors in aerospace and defense to quantum computers constructed from every candidate technology; superconducting circuits, Silicon devices, and trapped atoms and ions.
 While the problems targeted vary, the objective is always to improve the utility of quantum hardware.

 Starting with quantum computing, we focus on building tools and techniques that stabilize quantum computing devices against degradation - a process known as decoherence.
 The susceptibility of quantum computing hardware to this form of degradation currently represents the primary bottleneck in building more useful systems.
 Q-CTRL uses quantum control to make quantum computing hardware more resilient against errors without actually changing the underlying hardware.